Skip to content

 • glouton.enable: If false, the Bleemeo agent will ignore the container.
 Once ignored, information and metrics from this container won’t be gathered and any service running in this container won’t be discovered.

-• glouton.check.ignore.port.80: If true, the Bleemeo agent skips the check on port 80 that the auto-discovered may have wrongly detected.
-This option isn't limited to port 80, and any other value could be used.
+• glouton.check.ignore.port.80: If true, the Bleemeo agent skips the check on port 80 that auto-discovery may have wrongly detected.
+This option isn’t limited to port 80, and any other value could be used.

 • glouton.allow_metrics, glouton.deny_metrics, glouton.include_default_metrics: Configure which Prometheus metrics are scraped.
-See See the Prometheus page for details.
+See the Prometheus page for details.

-You can configure which container will be monitored by Bleemeo agent.
-In addition to the label glouton.enable described above, the following could be added in Bleemeo agent configuration:
+You can configure which containers will be monitored by the Bleemeo agent.
+In addition to the label glouton.enable described above, the following can be added to the Bleemeo agent configuration:

 container: